Fisheye Lenses vs. Wide-Angle Lens

 • Many people use a rectilinear lens underwater, like a 10-22mm lens, because they also need a wide-angle lens for topside (out of the water) use, such as landscape photography, and they can't afford 2 wide-angle lenses.
 A fisheye lens has more limited use topside.

-My recommended choice for underwater photograpy:
+My recommended lens choices for underwater photograpy:

-• Tokina 10-17mm fisheye lens
+Tokina 10-17mm fisheye lens

 Angel shark photograph, taken in catalina with a tokina fisheye lens

-Read my Tokina 10-17mm fisheye lens review
+Read our Sigma and Tokina fisheye lens full-frame comparison

 Micro-four thirds cameras